 - Secure loans

 Mitigate financial risks by hiring an accountant.
 Hire a receptionist or FAQ answering service if you're not skilled at working over the phone, or don't have the time.

 Be humble and ask for help when you need it.
 Outsourcing can be an affordable way to manage tasks and delegate work.
 Do a cost analysis of how much time will be saved by hiring a specialist, and calculate what you will earn with the time that has been liberated in your schedule.

 6. Refine Your Sales Pitch

-If you work with a team of differentiated personalities, you don't necessarily need to be the one out there cold calling and making sales presentations on behalf of the business, or constantly posting on social media, or personally serving customers.
+If you work with a team of differentiated personalities, you don't necessarily need to be the one out there cold calling and making sales presentations on behalf of the business, constantly posting on social media, or personally serving customers.
 However, you must always pay attention to the way the brand is marketed and received by others, and ensure that your team has prepared a detailed marketing plan.
 Listen intently to others and search for opportunities to practice your sales pitch.